 The Motsepe family “will contribute at least half of the funds generated by our family assets to the Motsepe Foundation,” to be used during his lifetime and beyond that of his wife to improve lifestyles and living conditions of poor and marginalized South Africans, Precious Moloi Motsepe, Patrice’s wife, told reporters today in Johannesburg.
 The foundation was formed in 1999.

-Buffett, the chairman of Berkshire Hathaway Inc. (A), formed the Giving Pledge with Bill and Melinda Gates in 2010 to boost humanitarianism among the world’s richest people.
+Buffett, the chairman of Berkshire Hathaway Inc. (A:US), formed the Giving Pledge with Bill and Melinda Gates in 2010 to boost humanitarianism among the world’s richest people.
 Motsepe is the richest black South African, last year estimated to be worth 20.1 billion rand ($2.2 billion) excluding property and unlisted assets, according to the Johannesburg-based Sunday Times newspaper.
 Cyril Ramaphosa, who was chosen as deputy leader of the country’s ruling party in December, is Motsepe’s brother-in- law and the next most wealthy.

 “Under no circumstance will there be a share overhang,” Motsepe said today.
 “I haven’t sold shares since I started African Rainbow Minerals.
 The most effective way I can help the poor and make a contribution to philanthropy is to make sure that our shareholders and investors have confidence in us.”